vexy/flask-auth-template/README.md

 `JSON Web Tokens` - or [JWT](https://jwt.io/) in short - is the foundation authentication principle used in this template.
 Be sure **not to forget** to encode/decode token generation at your own strategy.
 Follow code comments for exact place where you could modify or customise this behaviour.

-### No database !
+### Separate Database layer
+DB layer has been split into separate `services` folder.
+It provides basic Python wrappers for `MySql` and `MongoDB` engines.
-DB layer has been **intentionally omitted** to allow space for your own implementation.
-In present form, the code handles all tokens **in memory**, making the data available only while the server is running.
+In basic form, the code handles all authentication tokens **in memory**, making the data available only while the server is running.
 All registration data (as well as tokens) will disappear after the server shut down.
 For more convenient mechanism, store your tokens in some form of persistent storage, or reuse them in different way.

 Data handling services supported so far: